The League of Extraordinary Gentlemen, Volume II: Plot

-Issue 1: Phases of Deimos
+Issue #1: Phases of Deimos

-On the planet Mars, John Carter and Gullivar Jones have assembled an alliance of Martian races to combat an invading race of non-Martian aliens called "Molluscs" (the aliens from H.G.
-Wells' The War of the Worlds).
-After a fierce battle, the Martian alliance successfully force the Molluscs off Mars.
-As they leave, however, Carter worries they may be going to Earth.
+On the planet Mars, John Carter and Gullivar Jones have assembled an alliance of Martian races to combat an invading race of non-Martian aliens called "Molluscs" (the aliens from H. G. Wells' The War of the Worlds).
+After a fierce battle, the Martian alliance successfully force the Molluscs to leave Mars, but Carter worries that they might go to Earth.

-On Earth, in the year 1898, the League of Extraordinary Gentlemen (consisting of Allan Quatermain, Dr Henry Jekyll, Mina Murray, Captain Nemo and Hawley Griffin) arrive in Horsell Common, where a Mollusc spaceship lies at the centre of an impact crater.
+On Earth, in the year 1898, the League of Extraordinary Gentlemen (consisting of Allan Quatermain, Dr. Henry Jekyll, Mina Murray, Captain Nemo and Hawley Griffin) arrives in Horsell Common, where a Mollusc spaceship lies at the centre of an impact crater.

-Issue 2: People of Other Lands
+Issue #2: People of Other Lands

-The League meet with MI5 Agent Campion Bond, and debate about what the mysterious craft is and where it came from.
+The League meets with MI5 agent Campion Bond, and debate about what the mysterious craft is and where it came from.
 A tentacled alien emerges from the craft, and a group of men carrying a white flag descend into the crater to make peace with it, only to be incinerated by a powerful heat-ray from the craft.
-As the heat-ray kills the onlookers gathered around the crater's edge, Dr Jekyll turns into Mr Hyde, who threatens the alien with violent death.
+As the heat-ray kills the onlookers gathered around the crater's edge, Dr. Jekyll turns into Mr. Hyde, who threatens the alien with violent death.
 Mina manages to calm Hyde down, and the League retreat to the nearby Bleak House Inn.

 Later that day, the British armed forces arrive in the area, and Griffin sees another spaceship falling from the sky towards Woking.
-Mina checks on Hyde, and they have a compassionate conversation about their friendship, which is something Hyde does not feel he shares with the other League members.
-However, he politely asks Mina to leave, believing he will kill her at the slightest provocation.
+Mina checks on Hyde, and they have a compassionate conversation about their friendship, which is something Hyde does not feel he shares with the other League members, but he politely asks Mina to leave, believing he will kill her at the slightest provocation.
 Meanwhile, Griffin returns to the crater on his own and encounters the aliens.
 Communicating with them by drawing pictures on the ground, he tells them he wishes to be their ally.